Tagging your AWS IoT Wireless resources - AWS IoT Wireless

 Using the console

 For ease of use, the Tag Editor in the AWS Management Console provides a central, unified way to create and manage your tags.
-For more information, see Working with Tag Editor in Working with the AWS Management Console.
+For more information, see What is Tag Editor? in the Tagging AWS Resources and Tag Editor User Guide.

 Using the API or CLI